caioleitao/quickly-interpreter/README.md

 # quick-interpreter
-Interpreter for the Quick Scripting Language
+Interpreter for the Quickly Scripting Language